observablehq/stdlib/README.md

 html`<input type=file>`
 ```

+In general, you probably want to use the [html](#html) tagged template literal instead of DOM.input.

 <a href="#DOM_range" name="DOM_range">#</a> DOM.<b>range</b>(\[<i>min</i>, \]\[<i>max</i>\]\[, <i>step</i>\]) [<>](https://github.com/observablehq/notebook-stdlib/blob/master/src/dom/range.js "Source")

 Returns a new range input element.
 (See also [DOM.input](#input).)
 If *max* is specified, sets the maximum value of the range to the specified number; if *max* is not specified or null, sets the maximum value of the range to 1.
 If *min* is specified, sets the minimum value of the range to the specified number; if *min* is not specified or null, sets the minimum value of the range to 0.
 If *step* is specified, sets the step value of the range to the specified number; if *step* is not specified or null, sets the step value of the range to `any`.
 For example, to create a slider that ranges the integers from -180 to +180, inclusive: